myouesfi/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 Note that converting from floating point inputs to integer types may lead to over/underflow problems.
 Set saturate to `True` to avoid such problem in problematic conversions.
-If enabled, saturation will clip the output into the allowed range before performing a potentially dangerous cast (and only before performing such a cast, i.e., when casting from a floating point to an integer type, and when casting from a signed to an unsigned type; `saturate` has no effect on casts between floats, or on casts that increase the type's range).
+Saturation will clip the output into the allowed range before performing a potentially dangerous cast (i.e. when casting from a floating point to an integer type, or when casting from an signed to an unsigned type).

 ##### Args: